postsharp/Metalama.Documentation/content/conceptual/aspects/dependency-injection.md

 1. Create a class library project that targets `netstandard2.0`.
 2. Add a reference to the `Metalama.Extensions.DependencyInjection` package.
 3. Implement the <xref:Metalama.Extensions.DependencyInjection.Implementation.IDependencyInjectionFramework> interface in a new public class.
 It is easier to start from the <xref:Metalama.Extensions.DependencyInjection.Implementation.DefaultDependencyInjectionFramework> class.
 In this case, you must override the <xref:Metalama.Extensions.DependencyInjection.Implementation.DefaultDependencyInjectionStrategy> class.
 See the source code and the class documentation for details.
-4. Optionally create a <xref:Metalama.Framework.Fabrics.TransitiveProjectFabric> that registers the framework in <xref:Metalama.Extensions.DependencyInjection.DependencyInjectionExtensions.DependencyInjectionOptions*?text=amender.Project.DependencyInjectionOptions()> using the <xref:Metalama.Extensions.DependencyInjection.DependencyInjectionOptions.RegisterFramework*> method.
+4. Optionally create a <xref:Metalama.Framework.Fabrics.TransitiveProjectFabric> that registers the framework by calling <xref:Metalama.Extensions.DependencyInjection.DependencyInjectionExtensions.ConfigureDependencyInjection*?text=amender.Outgoing.ConfigureDependencyInjection>, then  <xref:Metalama.Extensions.DependencyInjection.DependencyInjectionOptionsBuilder.RegisterFramework*?text=builder.RegisterFramework>.

 ### Example